Resources Across All Disciplines

 Licence: CC BY-NC 4.0

-Writing for Success: 1st Canadian H5P Ed.
+Writing for Success: 1st Canadian H5P Edition

 The interactive textbook provides instruction in steps, builds writing, reading, and critical thinking, and combines comprehensive grammar review with an introduction to paragraph writing and composition.
 Canadian adaptation of English Composition I: Rhetorical Methods-Based.
 Reviews are available for the previous edition.